ShubhamSureshPatil/Visual_Question_Answering/README.md

 the pretrained network's (e.g ResNet) encodings of your images and cache them, and then load those instead of the full images.
 This reduces the amount of data you need to pull into memory, and greatly increases the size of batches you can run.
     1. This is why we recommended you create a larger AWS Volume, so you have a convenient place to store this cache.

-Once again feel free to refer to the official Torch implementation: https://github.com/jiasenlu/HieCoAttenVQA

-**Q3** As in the above sections, describe your implementation in brief, e.g loss, optimizer, any decisions you made just to speed up training, etc.
- If you make changes from the original paper, describe here what you changed and why.

-### Deliverables
-1. Your response to Q3.
-1. Implementations in coattention_experiment_runner.py, coattention_net.py
-1. Graphs of loss and accuracy during training.

-## Task 4: Custom Network  (10 points + 10 bonus points)
-Brainstorm some ideas for improvements to existing methods or novel ways to approach the problem.

-For 10 extra points, pick at least one method and try it out.
-It's okay if it doesn't beat the baselines, we're looking for creativity here; not all interesting ideas work out.

-### Deliverables
-1. A list of a few ideas (at least 3, the more the better).

-For 10 bonus points:

-1. Code implementing at least one of the ideas.
-    1. If you tweak one of your existing implementations, please copy the network to a new, clearly named file before changing it.
-1. Training loss and test accuracy graphs for your idea.

 ## Relevant papers: